kennyfrc/cami.js/src/PROTOCOL.md

 - `register(next, error, complete, signal)`: This method subscribes a new observer to the observable and returns an unsubscribe function.

+For asynchronous operations, the `Observable` should implement the iterator pattern methods.
+This pattern closely follows a subset of the [WICG proposal](https://github.com/WICG/observable).
+It effectively handles data dispatch over time, solving the problem of managing asynchronous data flows:

+- `next(value)`: Dispatches the new value to the observers, akin to moving to and returning the next item in the iterator pattern.

+- `error(error)`: Dispatches an error to the observers, similar to exception handling in the iterator pattern.

+- `complete()`: Notifies observers of job completion, signaling the end of an iteration in the iterator pattern.

+## Observer Protocol

+An `Observer` is a plain javascript object that listens to an `Observable`.
+It should implement the following methods:

-- `next(value)`: This method updates the value of the observable and notifies all observers.
+- `next(value)`: This method is called by the `Observable` with the new value.

-- `error(error)`: This method notifies all observers about an error.
+- `error(error)`: This method is called by the `Observable` with an error.

-- `complete()`: This method notifies all observers that the observable is complete.
+- `complete()`: This method is called by the `Observable` when it is complete.

 ## Store Protocol